spiffe/go-spiffe/v2/examples/spiffe-tls/README.md

     ))
 ```

-In the same way than with Listen, Dial allows using environment variable `SPIFFE_ENDPOINT_SOCKET` to create connection to workload API
+As with Listen, Dial can also use the `SPIFFE_ENDPOINT_SOCKET` environment variable to locate the Workload API

 ```go
 conn, err := spiffetls.Dial(ctx, "tcp", serverAddress, tlsconfig.AuthorizeID(spiffeID))
 ```

-In both cases, a [tlsconfig.Authorizer](../../spiffetls/tlsconfig/authorizer.go#L12) is set to validate the workload is authorized to connect to the other peer.
-In this example, the [tlsconfig.Authorizer](../../spiffetls/tlsconfig/authorizer.go#L12) was used to allow the client to reach the server and vice versa.
+The [tlsconfig.Authorizer](https://pkg.go.dev/github.com/spiffe/go-spiffe/v2/spiffetls/tlsconfig?tab=doc#Authorizer) is used to authorize the mTLS peer.
+In this example, both the client and server use it to authorize the specific SPIFFE ID of the other side of the connection.

-That is it.
-The go-spiffe library fetches and automatically renews the X.509 SVIDs of both workloads according to the policy defined in the Workload API provider configuration.
-In this case, the SPIRE server configuration file.
+That is it!
+The go-spiffe library fetches and automatically renews the X.509 SVIDs of both workloads from the Workload API provider (i.e. SPIRE).

 As soon as the mTLS connection is established, the client sends a message to the server and gets a response.